PRDTs: Composable Design and Verification of Consensus Protocols using Replicated Data Types: Related Work

 \citet{boichatDeconstructingPaxos2003} provide a formal model that decomposes Paxos into leader election and register abstractions, while \citet{guptaChemistryAgreement2023} present a chemical notation to categorize agreement protocol components.
 Though both works identify key protocol building blocks, they remain in the message-passing paradigm and do not provide a programming model for practical protocol composition.

 \paragraph{Monotonicity and Lattice-Based Reasoning} Several works demonstrate the value of lattices and monotonicity in distributed systems.
 The \emph{CALM} theorem establishes relationships between program monotonicity and consistency requirements~\cite{amelootRelationalTransducers2013, Alvaro2011, amelootWeakerForms2015,hellersteinKeepingCALM2020, baccaertDistributedConsistency2023}. \citet{laddadKeepCALM2022} extend this to CRDTs, showing how monotonic query functions enable coordination-free replication.
-We employ monotonic reasoning in several parts of our model with monotone threshold queries and monotone decision functions that map knowledge states to agreement states (cf.~ \cref{sec:model}).
-While their work emphasizes coordination freedom, we demonstrate how replicated data types can implement complex consensus protocols such as Paxos through eventual common knowledge.
+We employ monotonicity in several parts of our model when we reason about the stability of preconditions and the monotonicity of the decision function (cf.~ \cref{sec:verification}).
+While existing work mainly emphasizes coordination freedom and eventual consistency, we demonstrate how replicated data types can implement strong consistency through eventual common knowledge.

 \citet{conwayLogicLattices2012} introduce lattices as explicit language constructs for monotonic distributed programs, but leave lattice implementation correctness to programmers, unlike our ARDT-based model that can derive correct lattices through automatic composition of the merges functions of their components.
 A similar idea was later explored by \citet{kuperLVarsLatticebased2013} who propose \emph{LVars}, lattice structures for parallel programming.